Monica-Gullapalli/ObjectSense/README.md

 This route serves static files, specifically uploaded images, from the application's root directory.

-### 4. Running the Application

 The `model_server.py` script defines a Flask application for a model server that processes images using a pre-trained object detection model.
-Here's a summary of its working:

 ### 1. Initialization and Configuration